ritika-b/dd-th/tutorial.md

 - *Custom metrics*: these can be defined by the use for each HPA.
 - *Object metrics and external metrics*: these are based on a single metric taken from the object.
 This is compared to a target value to produce a utilization ratio.

 In this guide, you will set up `kube-ops-view` to visualize the autoscaling being performed on your EKS cluster and deploy an HPA.
 Then, you will generate load using a sample app to trigger the HPA to adjust number of pods in your cluster.
+To successfully complete this guide, you should have a running EKS cluster.
+For more information on creating an EKS cluster, click [here](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).

 ## Setting up `kube-ops-view`